atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 Atek stores state in two locations:

-1. A config file (`~/.atek/config.json` by default)
+- A config file (`~/.atek/config.json` by default)
-2. The "Server Database," an ADB database.
+- The "Server Database," an Atek DB database.

 The config file includes minimal configuration required to bootstrap the host program.
 The server database includes all other state, including installed services, user accounts, permissions, etc.